 The days when software development was limited to defining some use cases and deploying a piece of software are long gone.
 Today, software development itself may have become easier with the availability of a plethora of platforms and tools, but developing software products is complex and includes a larger spectrum.
 Software product development has to consider the entire journey from how to build it, how customers discover it, learn it, buy it, use it, pay for it, and how it is being supported.
 Let’s examine the support aspect outlier.

 We have all experienced great and bad customer service and know that when we reach out to a company for help, it is sometimes a gamble.
 In extreme cases, it is outright painful.
 We may expect everything from a generic canned customer service response with an absolute lack of ownership of solving the problem to the anguish that the feedback/question went into a black hole database.
-Compare that to a small tightly-knit team in a company that is committed to their customers and is anxious to help solve their concerns.
+Compare that to a small, tightly-knit team in a company that is committed to its customers and is anxious to help solve their concerns.
 That’s also a symptom of weak distributed development - it’s not just about checking in code.

 “Alignment’ Is Critical For Successful Distributed Development